soniacweb/js-bootcamp-movies/README.md

 ## Plan

-//network hhtp request using third party library Axios
+//network http request using third party library Axios
 //step 1 define and set up a helper function to fetch the data
 //will want to use async/await syntax when making the request